c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_chipseq.rst

 Introduction
 ------------

-ChIP-Seq experiments allows the Isolation and sequencing of genomic DNA bound by a specific transcription factor, covalently modified histone, or other nuclear protein.
+ChIP-Seq experiments allows the isolation and sequencing of genomic DNA bound by a specific transcription factor, covalently modified histone, or other nuclear protein.
 The pipeline starts by trimming adapters and low quality bases and mapping the reads (single end or paired end ) to a reference genome using `Burrows-Wheeler Aligner`_ (BWA).
 Reads are filtered by mapping quality and duplicate reads are marked.
 Then, Homer quality control routines are used to provide information and feedback about the quality of the experiment.
 Peak calls is executed by MACS and annotation and motif discovery for narrow peaks are executed using Homer.
 Statistics of annotated peaks are produced for narrow peaks and a standard report is generated.

-An example of the ChIP-Seq report for an analysis on public ENCODE data is available for illustration purpose only: ChIP-Seq report.

 For more details, see `ChIP-Seq Guidelines`_.